camdoherty/whisper-ptt-v1/README.md

 # Whisper PTT v1
 A high-performance, push-to-talk (PTT) voice transcription script that uses `faster-whisper` for GPU-accelerated speech-to-text and types the output directly into your active window.

-This project is a complete rewrite of an earlier version, designed from the ground up for stability, low latency, and readability.
-It solves previous issues with transcription repetition and race conditions by implementing a robust, multi-threaded architecture.

 ## Features
 - **Push-to-Talk Operation**: Audio is captured only while a hotkey combination (e.g., `Left-Ctrl` + `Left-Shift`) is held down.
 - **Low Latency**: End-to-end latency from key release to typed text is minimal (typically under 1.5 seconds).
 - **Pre-roll Audio Buffer**: The script captures a short duration of audio *before* you press the hotkey, ensuring you never miss the beginning of an utterance.